Volume backups

 The restored volume can be connected to a virtual server or the volume can be used to create a new virtual server.

-1. In the Control Panel go to the “Cloud” / “Volume backups” section.
+In the Control Panel, go to the Cloud → Volumes section.

-2. Select the required, click the down arrow button and select “Restore” from the drop-down list, or click “More” for detailed information about the copy and then “Restore”.
+Select the required, click the down arrow button, and select Restore from the drop-down list, or click More for detailed information about the copy and then Restore.

-7. For creation the backup copies of a new disk connect the automatic volume backup service and set up a schedule.
+For the creation of the backup copies of a new volume connect the automatic volume backup service and set up a schedule.

 Automatic deletion of volume backups

-Backups are deleting automatically according to the settings with the number of copies’ storage.
+Backups are automatically deleted according to the configured retention limit.

-Backups will be preserved if the volume or virtual server will be removed.
+Backups are retained even if the volume or virtual server is deleted.